 Lunch in Ballintoy

 We then headed into a town called Ballintoy to grab lunch at a Game of Thrones themed restaurant.
 Still fawning over the mussels I had eaten the day before, I ordered clam chowder and washed it down with a Northbound IPA.
 I still couldn’t believe how great the seafood was in Northern Ireland.
 After our stomachs were filled, we made our way to the Carrick-a-Rede rope bridge.
 This bridge was where Balon Greyjoy was murdered by his brother, Euron.
 Also, in the surrounding countryside of the area, many seemingly miscellaneous scenes were filmed such as Renly Baratheon’s war camp at the beginning of the series.
-After crossing the rickety bridge and admiring the views of the coastal cliffs, we all boarded the bus again and headed for Giant’s Causeway.
+After crossing the rickety bridge and admiring the views of the coastal cliffs, we all boarded the bus again and headed for the Giant’s Causeway.

 Walking the Giant’s Causeway